SohamPadalkar/undercover/README.md

 ## 🚀 Play Now

-Visit the live game: [Your-URL-Will-Go-Here]
+Visit the live game: https://undercover-delta.vercel.app

 ### Install as App
 - **Mobile**: Open in browser → "Add to Home Screen" or "Install"